bluejayA/substation/docs/reference/modules/index.md

 | **Barbican** | Yes | Yes | Yes | Yes | Yes | On-demand |

 ## Module Catalog

+The following sections detail each module's implementation, capabilities, and operational characteristics.
+We've organized them functionally, starting with the compute modules that most users interact with first, followed by networking, storage, and security services.

+### Compute Modules

+These modules manage the virtual machines and their hardware profiles.
+Servers is the most complex module in Substation, serving as the integration point for nearly every other service.

+---

 ### Servers Module